 Goldenseal (Hydrastis canadensis) – Goldenseal contains the alkaloids berbine and hydrastine which have antimicrobial effects against a wide variety of pathogens.

-Take 1,000 – 1,500mg goldenseal in capsule or ½ teaspoon of powdered goldenseal, or if using tincture, use the suggested dose on the bottle.
+Take 1,000 – 1,500mg goldenseal in capsule form or ½ teaspoon of powdered goldenseal, or if using a tincture, use the suggested dose on the bottle.
 Take this dose 3 times per day until symptoms are gone.

 *** Berbine can produce toxic effects making goldenseal unsuitable for long-term use.
 Do not take goldenseal for more than 10 days continuously.

 Turmeric (Curcuma longa) – Aside from its antimicrobial properties, turmeric also has astringent and anti-inflammatory qualities.
 Turmeric is a tonic for the gastrointestinal system, and it may aid in nutrient absorption.
 Turmeric is useful in infectious or inflammatory diarrhea, as well as in some cases of malabsorptive diarrhea.

 Mix a teaspoon of turmeric powder in a glass of water and drink it down before the powder settles on the bottom of the glass.
 Alternatively, make a hot tea with it by allowing it to steep for 10 minutes.

 These plants are astringent in nature, meaning that they contract or constrict bodily tissues.
 Their astringent effect is due to the presence of tannic acid, a compound that occurs naturally in many plants.
 When taken internally these tannins contract the mucous membranes of the digestive tract, reducing secretions from the cells.
 Astringent herbs will “dry up” diarrhea and reduce intestinal inflammation.
 These herbs are most effective in mild or acute cases of diarrhea.